Diet & nutrition

 • The importance of your support network

-• Gaining support from someone close to you before the situation
+• Seek support from someone you trust before a triggering event.

 Urge Surfing